-As a boundary-spanner between academia and industry, I have worked on projects to which I make conceptual and methodological contributions to develop research instruments, measurement scales, and analytical models, to identify problems, manage their causes and develop approaches to solving them.
+As a boundary-spanner between academia and industry, I have worked on projects to which I make conceptual and methodological contributions to develop research instruments and analytical models for identifying problems, managing their causes and designing approaches to solve them.
 I work closely with students, faculty colleagues from different disciplines, and industry partners to translate research findings into practical outcomes.

 I have published using both qualitative and quantitative methods.
 In consideration of validity, reliability, and generalizability, I frequently use Structural Equation Modeling to test measurement instruments and causal models.

 My research focuses on (a) public relations and integrated communications, (b) relational approach to public diplomacy, and (c) construct development and measurement.

 I have been blessed with the following recognitions and opportunities:

 - 2018 Most Dedicated Reviewer, awarded by ICA Public Relations Division

 - 2017-18 Two Commercial and Consultancy Projects, funded by industry partners and administered by QUT

 - 2017-18 Three Research Grants, respectively awarded by three research units at QUT